-I know from experience that when you first discover VAs exist and you suspect you might want to become one, you research the subject to death and then quickly become overwhelmed with information.
+I know from experience that when you first discover Virtual Assistants exist and you suspect you might want to be one, you research the subject to death and then quickly become overwhelmed with information.
 So, here are the most frequently asked questions about becoming a Virtual Assistant to help you decide if it’s the right career for you.

 What is a Virtual Assistant and what do they do?

 It can be hard to define exactly what a Virtual Assistant is because there are as many types of VA as there are businesses.

 However, simply put, a Virtual Assistant is someone who helps business owners by doing tasks they don’t know how to do, are too busy to do, don’t want to do or that would be better outsourced to someone else.

 The purpose of a Virtual Assistant is to help make or save their clients money, and to free them up so they can get on with what they do best – or simply to give them more free time.

 A Virtual Assistant’s services are usually related to what they did for a living before they became a VA – because these are the things they know how to do well.